MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/tailoring-alz.md

 >
 > For more information, see [Adopt policy-driven guardrails](/azure/cloud-adoption-framework/ready/enterprise-scale/dine-guidance).

-## Azure landing zones conceptual architectures "built-in" archetypes
+## Built-in archetypes for the Azure landing zone conceptual architecture

 The conceptual architecture includes example landing zone archetypes for application workloads such as *corp* and *online*.
 These archetypes might apply to your organization and meet your requirements.
 You might want to make changes to these archetypes or create new ones.
 Your decision depends on your organization's needs and requirements.